 The EPA’s R-22 Refrigerant Phase-Out & Your Air Conditioner

-The R-22 phase-out has been a long process.
-The EPA knows that it won’t happen overnight given the product’s status as the industry standard before its discovery to cause environmental damage.
+The R-22 phase-out has been a long process that started in 2010.
+The EPA knew that it won’t happen overnight given the product’s status as the industry standard before its discovery to cause environmental damage.
 First, it encouraged the development and adoption of alternative refrigerants.
 Then they barred the use of R22 in new systems.
-Now they are making it illegal to manufacture or import the substance to the US.
+Now they have made it illegal to manufacture or import the substance to the US.
 Currently, there is a market shortage, thus pushing the r-22 prices upward.
 People can still use their old air conditioners, but they will find it increasingly difficult to maintain them because of the costly repair and recharge rates.
 Recharging can cost half the price of a modern A/C. Suddenly, getting an air conditioner upgrade has become much more attractive.

 What Cooling Options Are Available For Homeowners?